aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-rows/_index.md

 | outStorageName | String | Query    | Name of the configured cloud storage (e.g., `MyDropbox`, `CorporateOneDrive`).
 Required when you want the output stored in a specific storage. |
 | region         | String | Query    | Locale settings (e.g., `en-US`, `fr-FR`) applied during processing.                                                                            |
 | password       | String | Query    | Password for opening an encrypted spreadsheet.
 Omit if the file is not protected.                                                              |

+**Authentication**
+All calls must include the `Authorization: Bearer <access_token>` header.
+Obtain the access token via the Aspose Cloud OAuth2 flow described in the authentication guide.

+**Prerequisites & Notes**
+- Ensure your Aspose Cloud storage is configured and the source workbook is uploaded before invoking the API.
+- Supported file formats include `.xlsx`, `.xls`, `.ods`, and other common spreadsheet types.
+- Maximum file size is 150 MB for a single request; larger files should be processed in chunks.

 ### Response